codefiesta/OAuthKit/SECURITY.md

 #### When to report a vulnerability

-* You think you have discovered a potential security vulnerability in VimKit.
+* You think you have discovered a potential security vulnerability in OAuthKit.
-* You are unsure how a vulnerability affects VimKit.
+* You are unsure how a vulnerability affects OAuthKit.

 [issue-template]: https://github.com/codefiesta/OAuthKit/blob/main/.github/ISSUE_TEMPLATE/bug_report.md